hackclub/hackclub/workshops/orpheus_run/README.md

 # Orpheus Run

-You probably must have played Temple Run or the famous 404 Dino Game!
+You probably must have played Temple Run or the famous 404 Dino game!
 What if we create our own simple version of that?
 Well, we are going to do exactly the same in today's workshop!
 And you know what?
 It only requires HTML, CSS and JavaScript!

 ![Demo of our today's workshop](https://cloud-da2q27sz3.vercel.app/01.gif)